michaelboyles/website/content/post/add-control-flow-to-jsx.md

 author = "Michael Boyles"
-title = "Adding control flow to JSX with TypeScript" date = "2021-06-13" tags = ["project"] location = "Chester, England"
+title = "Adding control flow to JSX with TypeScript" date = "2021-06-13" description = "In this post, I explain how if-else statements can be added to JSX in a React project" tags = ["project"] location = "Chester, England"
 +++